Quantum Gates with Oscillating Exchange Interaction: Conclusions

 \section{Conclusions}

 We provided a detailed theoretical description of two-qubit gates using oscillating exchange interaction between two electron spins.
 For the resonant case with $\omega = \Delta B$ we have found conditions for parameters $(J_0, J_1, \tau)$ to obtain a locally equivalent CZ and iSWAP gate by calculating the Makhlin invariants.
-In fact, we have found the fidelity for these gates to be significantly higher than for the conventional CZ gate with constant exchange.
+In fact, we have found the fidelity for these gates to be comparable to the conventional CZ gate with constant exchange.
 Analogously, we have calculated the numerical fidelity for the far-detuned ($|2 \Delta B -\omega| \gg J_1$) CZ gate, which performs similar as the constant exchange case.
 We point out that the gates found in this work can be transformed into regular CZ and iSWAP gates, respectively, by applying $z$ rotations on the two qubits.

-We also took into account real experimental conditions by adding charge noise in terms of Gaussian distributed deviations from the static part of the exchange interaction $J_0$.
-We found that for relatively small charge noise contributions the fidelity of the resonant solutions for the iSWAP and CZ gates significantly exceed the fidelity of the state-of-the-art exchange gate ($J_1=0$), but drop rather quickly for larger deviations due to longer gate times.
-Furthermore, the non-resonant solution slightly outperforms the static case for weak charge noise, but becomes worse for larger deviations.
+Moreover, we also took into account real experimental conditions by adding charge noise in terms of Gaussian distributed deviations from the static part of the exchange interaction $J_0$.
+We found that for relatively small charge noise contributions the fidelity of the resonant solutions for the iSWAP and CZ gates compare to the fidelity of the state-of-the-art exchange gate ($J_1=0$), but drop rather quickly for larger deviations due to longer gate times.
+Furthermore, the non-resonant solution lies slightly below the static case.

 Here we did not take into account any further effects impacting the fidelity.
-However in real spin qubit devices decoherence effects due to the displacement of the electron in the magnetic gradient field induced by the oscillating barrier gate voltage as well as crosstalk effects due to residual driving of neighboring gate electrodes can lead to gate infidelities and need to be taken into account \cite{Heinz2021, PhysRevB.105.085414}.
+However, in real spin qubit devices the dynamical displacement of the electron in the magnetic gradient field induced by the oscillating barrier gate voltage as well as crosstalk effects due to residual driving of neighboring gate electrodes can lead to gate infidelities and need to be taken into account \cite{Heinz2021, PhysRevB.105.085414}.
 These effects can, e.g., be compensated using virtual gates \cite{PhysRevB.105.L121402, Hanson_2007, Volk_2019}.

-In summary, oscillating exchange gates give rise to an additional two-qubit gate in the toolbox of quantum gates for spin qubits and can perform better than their static counterpart when charge noise is relatively low.
+In summary, oscillating exchange gates give rise to an additional two-qubit gate in the toolbox of quantum gates for spin qubits and can perform equally well as their static counterpart when charge noise is relatively low.

 \ack This work has been supported by QLSI with funding from the European Union's Horizon 2020 research and innovation program under grant agreement No 951852 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Grant No. SFB 1432 - Project-ID 425217212.